Foundry (FDRY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Foundry Historical Price

-According to the latest data gathered on Foundry live price page, the current price of Foundry is 0USD.
+According to the latest data gathered on Foundry live price page, the current price of Foundry is 0.001131USD.
 The circulating supply of Foundry(FDRY) is

 In the past 24 hours, Foundry has shown a price movement of